 1. The kinds of special educational needs for which provision is made at the school:

 We currently support children with the following Special Educational Needs, and do so in line with the 2014 Code of Practice: Specific Learning Difficulties, including dyslexia, dyspraxia, and ADHD; Autistic Spectrum Disorder (ASD); Moderate Learning Difficulties (MLD); Speech, Language and Communication Needs (SLCN); and Social, Emotional and Mental Health needs (SEMH).

 2. The school's policies for the identification and assessment of students with special educational needs:

 The school’s policy for identifying children with SEN is in line with the SEND Code of Practice 2014.
 A copy of this can be found on the school website.
-The school recognises that a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+The school recognises that a child or young person has SEND if they have a substantial and long term learning difficulty or disability which calls for special educational provision to be made for them.
 As defined in the 2014 Code of Practice, the school accepts that a young person has a learning difficulty or disability if they: have a significantly greater difficulty in learning than the majority of others of the same age; or if they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
-This initial identification is through the class teacher who reports to the SENCo who makes observations and recommendations.
-When necessary, outside agencies will be contacted where the need is deemed to require support outside of what the school can provide.
-In the case of those transitioning from another school, the SENCo will visit the school and observe the students and liaise with the SENCo there to establish need and support.

 (a) how the school evaluates the effectiveness of its provision for such students;

 The school evaluates the effectiveness of its provision for all students, regardless of SEN, through the outcomes they achieve and their progression to further stages of education.
 All students are set challenging progress targets for their learning achievements and the impact of teaching and additional support is measured by the school through student outcomes.
-Children with SEN are expected to make the same progress as their peers.
-SEN students also receive regular progress reviews through the monitoring of personalised ‘Learning Support Plans’.
+Children with SEN are expected to meet or exceed their targets..
 The school monitors the effectiveness of its main and wider curriculum through the take up of and participation in additional activities.
 The evaluation of all aspects of provision includes input from students and parents.